SanaC007/RealTimeBusTracker/README.md

 1. open mapanimation.js and replace api_key with your own mbta api key

 That will get the code running on your browser

+## License

+This sample is licensed under the terms of the MIT License.
+Please see the [LICENSE](LICENSE) file for full details.